 Self-Employed How Builders of Energy-Efficient Homes Are Rewarded with Expanded Credit Read the Article Open Share Drawer Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to print (Opens in new window) Written by Katharina Reekmans, EA Published Aug 16, 2023 2 min read If you are a contractor or builder that builds or substantially reconstructs energy-efficient homes, you may be eligible for tax credits up to $5,000 for each home from 2023 to 2033.
 This credit was expanded from the previously expired credit that was equal to $2,000 per home in 2022.
 The amount of credit your business could receive will depend on a couple factors including the type of home, its energy efficiency and the date your client buys or leases the home.
 What builders are eligible for the credit for builders of energy-efficient homes?
 In order to qualify for the credit, a builder must: Construct or substantially reconstruct a qualified energy-efficient home Own the home and have a basis in it during construction Sell or rent the home to an individual to use as a residence What is considered an eligible home?
 The home must also meet some requirements of a single family home.
 This also includes manufactured home or multifamily homes under the Energy Star programs.
 The home must be located in the United States, and meet applicable energy saving requirements based on home type and acquisition date.
 How much is the credit for builders of energy-efficient homes?
 In 2023 through 2033, the credit is worth $5,000 per home for new single-family and manufactured homes that are eligible for the ENERGY STAR program and certified by the Zero Energy Ready Home Program.
 While new multifamily homes are eligible for $1,000 per unit if it is part of an ENERGY STAR-eligible building and certified by the the Zero Energy Ready Home Program.
 Before you can claim the credit, builders and contractors must certify that their homes meet all the requirements and fill the appropriate form with their return.
 With NEW TurboTax Live Full Service Business, we enable the small business owner to be paired with a dedicated tax expert specializing in small business taxes to handle Partnerships (1065), S-corp (1120-S), and multi-member LLCs.
 Get matched with a dedicated small business tax expert, enjoy unlimited year-round advice and answers at no extra cost, and be confident that our small business tax experts will help you find every tax deduction and credit your business deserves.
 Get started now Previous Post Happy Summer Solstice!
 4 Ways to Save This Season Next Post Writing Off Your Summer: Preparing For Next Tax Season Written by Katharina Reekmans Katharina Reekmans is an Enrolled Agent and a contributor to the TurboTax Blog team.
 Katharina has years of experience in tax preparation and representation before the IRS.
 Her passions surround financial literary and tax law interpretation.
 She has a strong commitment to using all resources and knowledge to best serve the interest of clients.
 Katharina has worked as a senior tax accountant, operations manager, and controller.
 Katharina prides herself on unraveling tax laws so that the average person can understand them.
 More from Katharina Reekmans 2 responses to “How Builders of Energy-Efficient Homes Are Rewarded with Expanded Credit” Need to find credit for solara panels, if any Reply Hi John, If you have made energy improvements to your home (like solar panels) you may qualify for the Residential Clean Energy Credit.
 Click here to learn more about the Residential Clean Energy Credit and other energy efficient improvements that may save you money at tax time.
 Hope this helps!
-Sincerely, Katharina Reekmans Reply Leave a ReplyCancel reply Browse Related Articles Tax Planning TurboTax Offers Refund Advance to Taxpayers Investments Tax Benefits of Real Estate Investing Self-Employed Business Tax Checklist: What You’ll Need When Filing Uncategorized What Is Deferred Compensation & How Is It Taxed?
+Sincerely, Katharina Reekmans Reply Leave a ReplyCancel reply Browse Related Articles Self-Employed Meet Moira Tax Planning TurboTax Enables Refund Advance to Taxpayers Investments Tax Benefits of Real Estate Investing Self-Employed Business Tax Checklist: What You’ll Need When Filing Uncategorized What Is Deferred Compensation & How Is It Taxed?
 Investments How Does an Inherited IRA Work?
 Work Choosing Your Business Structure: 5 Types of Businesses… Tax Deductions and Credits Are HOA Fees Tax Deductible?
-What You Need to Know Crypto Understanding Crypto and Capital Gains Work 7 Things You Need to Know About the New Business Report… Work Using Form 8829 to Write-Off Business Use of Your Home
+What You Need to Know Crypto Understanding Crypto and Capital Gains Work 7 Things You Need to Know About the New Business Report…

 Hi John, If you have made energy improvements to your home (like solar panels) you may qualify for the Residential Clean Energy Credit.
 Click here to learn more about the Residential Clean Energy Credit and other energy efficient improvements that may save you money at tax time.
 Hope this helps!
 Sincerely, Katharina Reekmans Reply